-- Do not bump or jolt any part of the sensor when handling or unpacking. - Keep the sonde sections vertical wherever possible.
+Do not bump or jolt any part of the sensor when handling or unpacking.

+- Keep the sonde sections vertical wherever possible.
 Carry them by hand and store in a safe rack.
 Never drag or roll the sonde. - When the sensor is vertical, keep it securely tied down.
 If the sensor system topples over, you must inform Güralp Systems. - Keep all the parts of the sensor system protected and clean so that they can be joined together securely.
 Store in the original packaging if possible. - Do not kink or walk on the data cable (especially on rough surfaces such as gravel), nor allow it to bear the weight of the sensor. - Do not connect the instrument to power sources except where instructed.

-2.3 Assembling the 40TB
+3.3 Assembling the 40TB

-The 40TB is delivered in separate sections, which need to be assembled before the instrument can be installed in a borehole.
+The 40TB is delivered separated from the hole-lock unit, so needs to be assembled before the instrument can be installed in a borehole.
 It is recommended that you perform these steps with the help of at least one other person.

-Important: Make sure your environment is clean and dust free before assembling the unit.
+Caution: Make sure your environment is clean and dust free before assembling the unit.
 Stray fibres or particles cause damage to the "O"-ring seals between the components and may render the sensor unusable.
 Do not remove the protective caps on the ends of each unit until you are ready.

-- 1. Ensure that the "O"-ring seals on the hole lock and sensor sections are clean and well greased. - 2.
-Stand the horizontal sensor on the ground with the packing cap at the top, and support it to prevent it from falling over.
+- 1. Ensure that the "O"-ring seals on the hole-lock and sensor sections are clean and well greased. - 2.
+Stand the hole-lock module on the ground with the packing cap at the top.
+Support it to prevent it from falling over.
 This can be done either by using an assistant to hold the casing steady, or by strapping it to a support such as a bench leg. - 3.
-Remove the packing caps from the top of the horizontal sensor and the bottom of the hole lock unit.
-Beneath the caps are connectors for the horizontal components.

-4. Hold the hole lock unit above the horizontal sensor and join the connectors.
-Ensure that each is connected to its correct counterpart.
+Remove the packing caps from the top of the hole-lock and the bottom of the sensor unit.
+Beneath the caps are connectors for the hole-lock wiring. - 4.
+Hold the sensor above the hole-lock unit and join the connectors.
+Ensure that the connector is fully pressed together and correctly aligned.
 The wires are fairly short, so you will need a second person to hold the instrument whilst you connect them.
 Take care not to scratch the other components when attaching the connectors.